-Provides prices for groceries, houses and wages for Victoria, spanning the 19th and 20th century.
+Provides prices for groceries, houses and wages for Victoria, spanning the 19th to the 20th century.

 Early Victorian year books (VYBs) divide wage groups into two industries: Agricultural and Factory, providing specific earnings according to occupation, i.e. milkers, stockmen, managers.